michalmonday/supremeDuck/README.md

 ## Notable features
 * Automatic [OS detection](https://github.com/keyboardio/FingerprintUSBHost), allowing it to work on Windows, Linux, and macOS.
 ![os logos image](https://raw.githubusercontent.com/michalmonday/files/master/supremeDuck/resources/repository%20stuff/readme_images/os_logos.png)
+* Built-in presets with funny/weird videos and images.
 * Preview feature, it allows to see what youtube video, wallpaper or website will be launched on the target PC.
 ![Preview-feature-gif](https://raw.githubusercontent.com/michalmonday/files/master/supremeDuck/resources/repository%20stuff/preview_option_for_youtube_and_websites.gif)
 * Option to use [alt+numpad](https://github.com/michalmonday/supremeDuck/wiki/MultiLang-method) combinations on Windows (to type correct characters regardless of system language)